PolarisMeetThePastor/PolarisMeetThePastor.github.io/_posts/2016-07-13-nextsteps.md

 ### PASTORAL STAFF & BOARD VOTE
-Monday, August 15th , 2016
 After collecting feedback from the congregation as well as a lot of prayer, the team will vote.
 A two-thirds vote is required by all in attendance to bring Pete on board as the senior pastor.

-### PROJECTED INSTALLATION WEEKEND
-Sunday, September 11, 2016 | 10:30 AM

-If Pastor Pete is confirmed by the Pastoral Staff and the Board, we anticipate welcoming him during a celebratory installation weekend.